jyaniravi/receipt-processor/README.md

 ## Overview

 This project is a solution to the Fetch Rewards Receipt Processor Challenge.
-The goal of this challenge is to create a system that processes receipts and calculates points based on specific rules.
+The goal of [receipt-processor-challenge](https://github.com/fetch-rewards/receipt-processor-challenge) challenge is to create a system that processes receipts and calculates points based on specific rules.
 The application provides two main APIs: one for processing receipts and another for retrieving the points associated with a receipt.

 ---